-- Basic interview information: Candidate name, interviewer name, job title, company name, and date.
-These are pretty standard across the board.
+Basic information such as candidate name, interviewer name, job title, company name, and date should be included in the interview evaluation form template, as they are standard across the board.

-- A space for final comments, recommendations, and longer-form notes.
+You should also leave room for interviewers to write down final comments, recommendations, and longer-form notes.

 ...as well as what kind of interview process you want to organize.
-Ask yourself questions like "What kind of information do I want from this candidate?" and "Who'd be the ideal candidate for this position?"
-Once you've answered those kinds of questions, developing your interview feedback template will be that much easier.
+Ask yourself questions like "What kind of information do I want from this candidate?" and "Who'd be the ideal candidate for this position?".
+Answering these kinds of questions will help you customize your candidate evaluation form and make it easier to develop an effective interview feedback template.

 If there are various parties involved in the recruiting process (for example, if you're making use of a panel interview or multi-phase interview process), make sure to develop interview questions and criteria with the entire recruiting team.
 If the recruiting process is collaborative, the interview feedback template should be made collaboratively!

 Establish Criteria and Rating Scale

 Here comes the hard part.
 Outline the most important candidate criteria and the rating scale that'll be used in your interview.
 These criteria vary in different industries and positions, so carefully think about what you want to include.

 Consider testing your interview feedback form with a few sample candidates to ensure that it's effective and capturing the information you need.
 Don't be afraid to iterate and adjust the candidate interview evaluation form as needed to improve its effectiveness.